Neutrinomic/wg_defi/icrc-55/ICRC55.md

 `controllers` if empty will black hole the _Vector Node_.

-`active` - allows clients to start and stop a node.
+`active` - allows controllers to start and stop a node.

 `refund` - contains a virtual account that receives every token inside the _Vector Node_ on expiration or other errors.

-The custom modify type defined by the node module acts same as the custom create type.
+The custom modify type defined by the node module acts same as the custom create type - _Vector Module_ IDs are options in a variant.

 ### Delete Node